WSHP-FM: History

 In September 2019, the station was sold to Radio Training Network, which would make it a sister station to WLFJ-FM; the sale was consummated on March 11, 2020.
 On March 19, 2020, following the closure of the sale, the station flipped to contemporary worship music as His Radio Praise, and changed its call letters to WSHP-FM.
 Also in 2020, the station upgraded the signal to become a 25,000 watt Class C3 and began broadcasting in HD Radio.
-Even with the power boost, it only provides secondary coverage of the eastern Upstate (Spartanburg, Gaffney).
+Even with the power boost, it only provides secondary coverage of parts of the eastern Upstate, including Spartanburg.